-Celebrate fresh summer corn with this collection of 30 Corn Recipes!
+Celebrate fresh summer corn with this collection of 30 Fresh Corn Recipes!
 Post includes a produce guide and a variety of recipes including corn chowder, corn cakes, grilled corn on the cob, corn salad and more!

 Corn on the cob used to be one of my favorite things to eat in the summer when I was growing up.
 My mom would boil it and serve it piping hot, so I inserted the corn cob holders into each end of the corn, slathered on a bit of butter and ate it left to right, row by row.